FreeDSx/LDAP/docs/Server/Configuration.md

 Per-identity search limits: an ordered list of `(subject, limits)` rules, evaluated first-match-wins.
 The first rule whose subject matches the bound identity supplies that request's limits; identities matching no rule get the global limits above.

+A rule overrides only the limits it names.
+Anything it leaves unset keeps the global value.
+Naming a limit as `0` is an explicit "no limit" for that identity, which is how a rule lifts a global cap rather than inheriting it.

 ```php
 use FreeDSx\Ldap\Server\AccessControl\Subject\Subject;
 use FreeDSx\Ldap\Server\SearchLimit\SearchLimitRule;